bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 * USB support - Allows connection of external drives and other devices.
 * Symmetric Multiprocessing (SMP) - More efficient and faster processing.
 * IPv6 - The new standard for internet networking.
-* exFAT - New support for exFAT formatted external drives.
+* exFAT/NTFS3 - New linux support for exFAT and ntfs formatted USB drives.
 * Real time clock (RTC)
 * Access to u-boot environment in flash
-* Fixed Ethernet mac-address stored in flash
+* Ethernet mac-address stored in flash
 * Control of status indicator LED
-* TODO : NTFS (see below)
+* Access to the "Factory Default" button

 ## Warning
 **Performing modifications of this kind on the Seagate Central is not